Farooq-azam-khan/haskell-auth-webapp/README.md

  - `sudo docker exec -it hauth-redis sh`

  * Note: need to drop database for migration and testing otherwise it gets errors that extensions and tables exist

+ ### Potential docker Compose
+ - redis
+ - postgres
+ - haskell code
+ - rabbitmq

+## Why RabbitMQ?
+- queueing system to run backgroun tasks
+- why not multithread?
+        1. could hog memory:
+        external queueing system acts as a buffer so that the taks are consuumed according to the capacity of the processors
+        2. task will survive application shut down
+        3. distribute the tasks evenly across many nodes
+- will use RabbitMQ for sending a verification email upon user registration
+- is thread safe

+### Execute RabbitMQ
+`docker run -d --hostname my-rabbit --name hauth-rabbitmq rabbitmq`